intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 and asynchronously save weights from CPU memory to the storage.
 The solution will block the training to save checkpoint with a little time.

-### Asynchronously Save Checkpoint by a daemon subprocess of the GPU process.
+### Asynchronously Save Checkpoint by a daemon subprocess of the GPU process

 We can start a daemon subprocess in the training process to save the

 - Start a thread to save states from GPU to CPU memory.